-We are getting on a plane tomorrow yet again to Montreal so Mama can do that whole acting thing, but before time gets away from me once more, I wanted to make good and share one of my old stand-by recipes with you.
-I love eating out, and man do I do it well, but when we’re at home, all I want to do is get in the kitchen.
+We are getting on a plane tomorrow yet again to Montreal for another job, but before time gets away from me once more, I wanted to make good and share one of my old stand-by recipes with you.
+I love eating out, and man do I do it well, but when we’re at home, all I want to do is cook.
 Life is all about balance, so once I’m finished eating honey-glazed quail stuffed with duck and the butteriest mashed potatoes known to man at Joel Robuchon in Vegas (hi, death row meal), I need a little something less decadent.
 This dish still has some comfort food aspects to it, but it isn’t too over the top.
 The “bbq” sauce is a take on one of the very first meals I ever cooked out of a Rachael Ray cookbook (she is responsible for turning me from a girl who only makes reservations to an actual real live home cook.
 I love you, Rachael).
 The sauce goes with salmon perfectly, and contributes to a super crispy skin.
 And we all know salmon skin is delicious.
 Eat the skin.
 EAT IT.

 “BBQ” Salmon with Mashed Sweet Potato and Fennel Slaw